fullsmartdev/react-native/README.md

 * [react-native-true-sight ★18](https://github.com/ScreamZ/react-native-true-sight) - A cross-platform video player with customizable controls for React Native.
 * [react-native-media-capture ★6](https://github.com/remobile/react-native-media-capture) - A media-capture for react-native
 * [react-native-tone ★7](https://github.com/oliviachang29/react-native-tone) - Generates simple sine wave, specify a frequency and amplitude.
 Play sound indefinitely or for a specified time interval (iOS only).
+* [react-native-safe-image ★13](https://github.com/xcarpentier/react-native-safe-image) - Really light React-Native package to handle fallback when image is on error

 ### Storage